 Embracing the Transition to Electronic Security

-This may need standards such as UL and VdS being written to protect from electronic hacking.
+This may need standards such as UL and VdS being written to protect your business and home from electronic hacking.
 Lock manufacturers will need to provide software to control their locks by electronic means.
-As we look for smaller computers and wireless connections our mobile phones are evolving to take over these functions.
-Mobile phones offer features that are well in excess of the basic voice phone that sat on our desk or screwed to the wall twenty years ago.
-Modern smartphones have replaced Cameras, TVs, Radios, Personal Digital Assistants, GPS, Compass, Health Monitoring equipment, Weather monitoring equipment, watches, tape measures, levels and with more and more apps available are replacing desktop and laptop computers.
+As we look for smaller computers and wireless connections to replace traditional local alarm systems and security, our mobile phones are evolving to take over these functions.

-Our Association is well-placed in this new era.
-Most of our business and trade members have kept pace with new technology and are the new security specialists.
+Our Association is well-placed in this new era of Security Services.
+Most of our business and trade members have kept pace with new technology and are the new Security Specialists.
 Not only are we ready to still open safes, pick locks and cut keys but also able to advise end-users on hack resistant options to meet new demands.
 We can offer locking solutions that interface with an array of user-friendly apps on smartphones.
-Security is enhanced by using Bluetooth and Near Field Communication to communicate with locking options that are out of sight and offer no keyway, keypad or exposed reader to be manipulated.
+Security is enhanced by using Bluetooth and Near Field Communication to communicate with locking options that are out of sight and offer no keyway, keypad or exposed the reader to be manipulated.

-End users also want more control of their access systems and are looking for products they can set up and control rather than relying on outside technicians.
+End users also want more control of their Access Control Systems and are looking for products they can set up and control rather than relying on outside technicians, especially in situations such as when they have accidentally locked themselves out.
 Rather than seeing this trend as attacking our traditional roles, we need to see how we can partner with our customers to make the most of this new technology.
 As a wise woman once told me, we must progress and adapt if we do not wish to limit our business growth.

 Cliff Forrester – Life Member